 1. CDO to progress the proposed planning of a Summer Concert Event with schools, children, young people focus.

-2. CDO to develop EOI for young people to be involved in the Summer Concert series;
+2. CDO to develop EOI for young people to be involved in the Summer Concert series.

 5. Close

 Cr Gontaszewski closed the meeting closed at 7.32pm.
 The next meeting to be held on 29 May 2017.